Integrating Aromatherapy Into Your Daily Routine: A Science-Backed Framework for Focus and Recovery

 Epilepsy: Rosemary, peppermint, and eucalyptus oils are contraindicated for people with epilepsy or seizure disorders due to their stimulant compounds that may lower seizure threshold.

-Respiratory conditions: Individuals with asthma or other respiratory conditions should use diffused oils cautiously – start with low concentrations and short diffusion periods, and discontinue if respiratory symptoms develop.
+Respiratory conditions: Individuals with asthma or other respiratory conditions should use diffused oils cautiously: start with low concentrations and short diffusion periods, and discontinue if respiratory symptoms develop.

-The Neuroscience Behind the Sensory Integration Method
+Why Does the Three-Phase Sensory Integration Method Work?

 Why does this three-phase structure work better than random aromatherapy?